f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 An ICAP service is an RFC 3507-defined service that provides some set of services over the ICAP protocol.

--  Click on :guilabel:`Add Service`.
+-  Click on :red:`Add Service`.

--  Select the :guilabel:`Digital Guardian ICAP` service from the catalog and click :guilabel:`Add`, or simply double-click it.
+-  Select the :red:`Digital Guardian ICAP` service from the catalog and click :red:`Add`, or simply double-click it.

 -  **Name** - provide a unique name to this service (example ":red:`DLP`").